Creating your home

 residence hall living is learning to live with one another and

 this educational philosophy to community living, room changes will

 only be granted in extreme circumstances.
 If you are experiencing

 problems with your living situation, please contact your resident

-assistant, or RA, immediately to make them aware
+assistant, or RA, immediately to make them aware of the situation.

 If a resident(s) refuses to accept an assigned roommate or

-lose his/her housing privilege and/or face disciplinary action.
+his/her housing privilege and/or face disciplinary action.
 Room

 change request forms are available in the Office of Housing and

 Residence Life.
 There is a moratorium on any room changes during

 certain parts of the semester.
-You may apply for a room
+You may apply for a room change

-unless absolutely necessary.
-Your RA can assist with roommate
+absolutely necessary.
+Your RA can assist with roommate problems, and

 questions about this policy.